jcuervas/vuetify-bookshelf/README.md

 is specified on section 5 has to be done on client side.
 2. Pagination on the other side is handled within api param "page" so this action is done server side.
-3. Items are aligned with flex and space-between to keep them correctly arranged within container.
-This makes filtered results don't align naturally to the left.
-I haven't found within Vuetify options a way to draw this correctly.
-I could use css but wanted to avoid as much as possible
-4. Post action is very confusing.
+3. Post action is very confusing.
 I followed documentation and errors returned doesn't give any clue of what was wrong.
 I'm printing errors returned from api in an error field but can't solve them as i don't know what's wrong in many cases.
 In any case front input validation is applied and network inspection shows how the request is being sent.